 To punch the point home, how many times have you gone to Starbucks to buy a coffee that is 5x more expensive than buying a black coffee from your local donut shop.

 Your Marketing Needs to Go Beyond Price

-When your creating your marketing strategy, think about what you will represent.
+When you creating your marketing strategy, think about what you will represent.
 To belabor a company that is always used in every case study, we will use Apple.

 Apple stands for innovation and superior design.

-For your business you have to determine what attributes you would like to stand for.
-Does your clinic want to represent itself as the most technological savvy clinic for the most tech savvy pet owners?
+For your business, you have to determine what attributes you would like to stand for.
+Does your clinic want to represent itself as the most technologically savvy clinic for the most tech-savvy pet owners?

 Or maybe you want to be more of a family clinic where the whole family comes in together.

 One of the hardest parts of digital marketing is standing for something.
 This is because you will have to eventually siphon off certain parts of the market.

 Think about Apple.
 Their brand alienates those who do not like technology and want simple, easy to use tech.

 Your own clinic needs to stand for a certain brand and then understand that the implications will not outweigh the major benefits of having a strong brand that represents a concept or attribute.